hansung080/hutils/README.md

-# Hutils
+# hUtils
-various utilities for rust
+various utilities for Rust